Quick Links

 Democracy

-Students take part in a consultation process when changes need to be made, such as to uniform or to the Behaviour for Learning Policy, prior to implementation.
-Additionally they also annually elect which charities will benefit from fundraising activities.
+Students take part consultation processes for key changes, such as to uniform or to the Behaviour for Learning Policy, prior to implementation.
+Additionally, they also annually elect which charities will benefit from fundraising activities.
+Students may also be part of student panels at times for recruitment.

 The rule of law

-Students are taught King John’s rules and expectations, which are highlighted by the Code of Conduct.
-Students are taught the value and the reasons behind rules that govern and protect us, the responsibilities that this involves and the consequences when laws are broken – both inside and outside of the school.
-Visits from authorities such as the police reinforce this message.
+Students are taught King John’s rules and expectations, which are highlighted by the Code of Conduct and Student Behaviour Policy.
+Students are taught the value and the reasons behind rules that govern and protect us, the responsibilities that this involves, and the consequences when laws are broken – both inside and outside of the school.
+Visits from authorities such as the police and Essex Fire and Rescue reinforce this message.
 Students have a clear understanding of the Behaviour for Learning rules.
-Sanctions are clearly discussed with students and actions and consequences are regularly talked about in assemblies, tutor time and PSHE lessons.
+Sanctions are clearly discussed with students and actions and consequences are regularly talked about in assemblies, tutor time and Skills lessons.

 Individual liberty

-Students are encouraged to know and understand their rights and personal freedoms and are advised on how to exercise these safely.
-This is delivered through e-safety and in PSHE lessons and during tutor time.
-King John School has a robust anti-bullying culture as a result of a high-level pastoral support structure and a comprehensive Behaviour Policy.
+Across the school, students are encouraged to know and understand their rights and personal freedoms and are advised on how to exercise these safely, whether online or in person.
 Individual freedom of expression and choice is often considered as part of discussions during tutor time, during assemblies, RE lessons and during national Anti-Bullying Week.
-Students are encouraged to be, and are, supportive of the individual differences and journeys of those around them.
+Students are encouraged to be, and are, supportive of the individual differences and journeys of those around them, and understand there are consequences to their actions, reinforced as part of the rule of law, as well as the school behaviour policy.

 Mutual respect